Izimartin/Izimartin/README.md

 - ⚡ Fun fact **I'm a graduate of ALX Software Engineering Cohort 6**

-- 🔭 I'm a member of **Google Developer Group, Ahmadu Bello University**
+- 🔭 I'm a member of **Google Developer Group, Ahmadu Bello-University**

 ## 🔗 Links: